Temporal vs Camunda vs Zeebe: when should engineers choose code-first workflows vs BPMN for cross-service orchestration?

 What You Need:

-Strategically, how should I think about Temporal vs BPMN for the next 5–10 years?
+How should I think about Temporal vs Camunda/Zeebe strategically for my architecture and team?

 Expanded Explanation: